dinamite-toolkit/dinamite-toolkit.github.io/_posts/2017-03-10-querying-dinamite-traces.md

    sql> \d trace
    ```

-Suppose now you wanted to list all "outlier" functions.
-You could accomplish
+Suppose now you wanted to list all "outlier" functions, sorted by
-this by typing the following SQL query:
+duration.
+You could accomplish this by typing the following SQL query:

    ```
-   sql> SELECT * from outliers;
+   sql> SELECT * FROM outliers ORDER BY duration DESC;
    ```

 Or if you wanted to display the first 10 entry records for functions that took